Evie Clair’s Father Loses Cancer Battle Ahead Of ‘AGT’ Finale, Christina Perri Speaks On Twitter

 As fans of Evie Clair will surely recall, the America’s Got Talent contestant sang Perri’s “Arms” during an early episode of the show’s currently airing 12th season and was immediately applauded by all four judges, including Simon Cowell, Heidi Klum, Mel B, and Howie Mandel.

-Evie’s father, Amos Ablanalp, died on Thursday, September 7.
+Evie’s father, Amos Abplanalp, died on Thursday, September 7.

 As Evie Clair explained to the judges earlier this summer, she often sang Perri’s “Arms” to him on days when he wasn’t feeling well.
 As she explained, the song helped him feel better and offered him comfort and strength to continue fighting back against his illness.
 Following the episode, Perri reached out to Clair and thanked her for singing “Arms” on the show.